SymbolicML/DynamicExpressions.jl/docs/src/eval.md

 [`Enzyme.jl`](https://github.com/EnzymeAD/Enzyme.jl).
 Note that this is **extremely experimental**.
 You should expect to see occasional incorrect gradients.
-Be sure to explicitly verify gradients are correct (e.g., with finite differences).
+Be sure to explicitly verify gradients are correct for a particular space of operators (e.g., with finite differences).

 Let's look at an example.
 First, let's create a tree: